awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli3.md

 ~$ aws elasticbeanstalk create-environment --cname-prefix my-cname --application-name my-app --version-label v1 --environment-name my-env --solution-stack-name "64bit Amazon Linux 2015.03 v2.0.0 running Ruby 2.2 (Passenger Standalone)"
 ```

-For information about installing the EB CLI, configuring a repository, and working with environments, see the following topics:
+For information about installing the EB CLI, configuring a repository, and working with environments, see the following topics\.

 **Topics**
 + [Install the EB CLI Using Setup Scripts](eb-cli3-install.md)